Barbara Kuriger: Political career

-Sixth Labour Government, 2017–present

-During the 2017 New Zealand general election, Kuriger retained Taranaki-King Country for National by a margin of 15,259 votes.

-During the 2020 New Zealand general election, Kuriger retained Taranaki-King Country for National by a final margin of 3,134 votes.
+Reelected at the 2017 New Zealand general election, she served as the National Party's senior whip from 2018 to 2020.
+In March 2018 a member's bill in her name seeking to impose penalties on the parents of children before the youth court was debated and lost.
+Briefly in 2020 she also the party's spokesperson for food safety, rural communities, and women, and chaired Parliament's primary production committee.
+After the 2020 New Zealand general election, in which she won a third term, she was appointed spokesperson for agriculture, energy and resources, and food safety.
+She chaired the governance and administration committee from 2020 to 2021.
+When Christopher Luxon became the party leader in 2021, he appointed her as spokesperson for agriculture, biosecurity and food safety.

 In October 2022 Kuriger resigned from her agriculture, biosecurity, and food safety portfolios due to mismanaging conflicts of interest with the Ministry for Primary Industries (MPI) over the prosecution of her husband and son.
 In December 2022, hundreds of pages of emails between Kuriger and MPI, obtained by Newsroom under the Official Information Act, revealed a pattern of personal attacks on MPI officials in relation to animal mistreatment charges filed against her son Tony.
 MPI commissioned Mike Heron KC to review its conduct in the case.
 That review cleared the ministry of any wrongdoing and found the investigation into Tony Kuriger was not motivated by political purposes, despite the Kurigers' repeated private and public claims to the contrary.

-Following a reshuffle in National Party leader Christopher Luxon's shadow cabinet that occurred on 19 January 2023, Kuriger was allocated the conservation spokesperson portfolio but was moved outside of the shadow cabinet with no ranking.
+Kuriger refused to resign from Parliament over the incident.
+Following a January 2023 shadow cabinet reshuffle, Kuriger was allocated the conservation portfolio but was moved outside of the shadow cabinet with no ranking.

-Other activities

-Kuriger currently sits on the board of the New Zealand Rural Games Trust.
+National returned to government for the first time in six years at the 2023 New Zealand general election.
+Kuriger retained her electorate by a margin of 14,355 votes, defeating Labour candidate Angela Roberts, and was appointed Deputy Speaker of the House of Representatives.